aquarion-ai/aquarion-libtts/README.md

   activates the Python virtual environment.
 - `aq` is a custom script to help developers with common tasks.
 - `aq init` is only needed on a fresh clone of if one delete's one's devbox.
-It downloads and installs all dependencies, then installs the local package in editable mode.
+It downloads and installs all dependencies.